Quality Rated - Help

 • Complete the online QR Orientation and Introduction to ERS training sessions (https://gapds.decal.ga.gov/Trainings/Scheduled/OLLI)

-• Receive notification of your Quality Level
+• Receive notification of your Star Rating

 9. What do you mean by technical assistance, and how can I receive it?

-10. What is collected in the portfolio?
+10. What information is collected in the portfolio?

 • Standard 2 – Child Health, Nutrition and Physical Activity Assessment